jiajunchang2002g/cautious-octo-computing-machine/readme/README.md

 Technical Implementation

     Built on XRPL testnet using xrpl-py SDK
-    Modular architecture with separate modules for XRPL operations Campaign lifecycle: Create → Approve → Invest
+    Campaign lifecycle: Create → Approve → Invest
-    Real XRPL transactions for all operations (XRP transfers, token issuance, trust lines
+    Real XRPL transactions for all operations (XRP transfers, token issuance, trust lines)

 Include a full description (the problems it solves, how the XRP Ledger was used to achieve it)